sepehrkdi/EsfViz/README.md

 - **Styling**: External CSS only (no inline styles allowed)

 ### Visual Elements
-- University of Geneva branding compatible
+- University of Genova branding compatible
 - Responsive design for all devices
 - Accessible color schemes
 - Smooth transitions and interactions